kindelia/Kindelia/WHITEBOOK.md

 Denotes a function that receives two values, `x`, and `y`, and returns a pair with `x` plus `42` and `F` applied to `y`.
 In Python, this could be written
 as: `lambda x: lambda y: (x + 42, F(y))`.
-Also, since Kindelia's language is affine, variables must occur, at most, once.
+Also, since K-Chan's language is affine, variables must occur, at most, once.
 To duplicate values, the clone operator, `dup`, must be used.

 While this syntax may look high-level, don't confuse it with a user-facing language such as Solidity.
-It is just a direct textual representation of the actual terms that run inside Kindelia's HVM.
-It should be seen as Kindelia's low-level assembly, and developers should use higher-level languages (such as Kind, Haskell, Idris, Agda, Coq and Lean) that compile to it.
+It is just a direct textual representation of the actual terms that run inside K-Chan's HVM.
+It should be seen as K-Chan's low-level assembly, and developers should use higher-level languages (such as Kind, Haskell, Idris, Agda, Coq and Lean) that compile to it.

 Native numbers are 120-bit.
-The reason is that Kindelia's HVM uses 128-bit pointers with a 8-bit tag.
+The reason is that K-Chan's HVM uses 128-bit pointers with a 8-bit tag.
 This allows storing numbers unboxed, as long as they aren't larger than 120 bits.
 Any other size would be less efficient: less than 120 bits would waste space, and more would require a pointer indirection.
 Numbers